lealobanov/Year1-COMP1101-Programming-NodeJS/README.md

   	promise.catch(e => console.log(e.message));
 	});

+Given the asynchronous nature of this app and the lack of external database support, ---.
+For demonstration purposes, existing users listed in app.js have also been registered in Firebase.

 On submit of the /newuser or /login posts request, both the login and user registration forms assign a temporary 'current user' value.
 This value is used to list appropriate data under 'My Posts' and properly accredit the post author when a new post is created in the system.

 Upon registering to the WebForum system, the user can proceed to create a new blog post to be posted on the service.
 A new post is issued via a /createpost POST request: